dannofield/Self-driving-car/README.md

 * Define region of Interest
 * Apply Hough Transform
 * Average and/or extrapolate the line segments to map out the full extent of the lane lines
-* Draw a single averaged line to eache line of the lane
+* Draw a single averaged line to eache side of the lane

 | Process         | Output        |
 ------------ | -------------